DNSC-6290-Group-6/Assignments/README.md

 * The only difference between the columns in the training and evaluation data is that the evaluation data does not have the 'high_priced' column.

 ## 6.)
 Model Details
-* Columns used as inputs in the remediated EBM model include: 'property_value_std', 'no_intro_rate_period_std', 'loan_amount_std', 'income_std', 'conforming', 'intro_rate_period_std', 'debt_to_income_ratio_std', and 'term_360'.
+* Columns used as inputs in the EBM model include: 'property_value_std', 'no_intro_rate_period_std', 'loan_amount_std', 'income_std', 'conforming', 'intro_rate_period_std', 'debt_to_income_ratio_std', and 'term_360'.
-* Column used as a target in the remediated EBM model is 'high_priced'.
+* Column used as a target in the EBM model is 'high_priced'.
 * The EBM model is a type of GAM which treats each input feature in an additive fashion resulting in a high level of interpretability.
-* Software/packages used to implement the remediated EBM model include: 'interpret.glassbox', 'interpret.perf', 'numpy', 'pandas', 'time', 'matplotlib.pyplot', and 'matplotlib.lines'.
+* Software/packages used to implement the EBM model include: 'interpret.glassbox', 'interpret.perf', 'numpy', 'pandas', 'time', 'matplotlib.pyplot', and 'matplotlib.lines'.
 * Version of the software/packages: 'interpret 0.2.4', 'numpy 1.18.5', and 'pandas 1.0.5'.
-* Hyperparameters for the remediated EBM model include: 'max_bins': 512, 'max_interaction_bins': 16, 'interactions': 10, 'outer_bags': 4, 'inner_bags': 0, 'learning_rate': 0.001, 'validation_size': 0.25, 'min_samples_leaf': 5, 'max_leaves': 5, 'early_stopping_rounds': 100.0, 'n_jobs': NTHREAD, 'random_state': SEED.
+* Hyperparameters for the EBM model include: 'max_bins': 512, 'max_interaction_bins': 16, 'interactions': 10, 'outer_bags': 4, 'inner_bags': 0, 'learning_rate': 0.001, 'validation_size': 0.25, 'min_samples_leaf': 5, 'max_leaves': 5, 'early_stopping_rounds': 100.0, 'n_jobs': NTHREAD, 'random_state': SEED.

 ## 7.)
 Quantitative Analysis
 * EBM is the best model when compared to alternative models, like the penalized general linear model (GLM) and monotonic gradient boosting machine (MGBM) model, because it is ranked highest on average across metrics and folds.